kurt-rhee/kurt-rhee.github.io/_posts/2024-08-26-a-primer-on-electrical-mismatch.md

 **Misconception 1:  PV performance modelers enter a percentage value in their modeling software to model the effects of mismatch due to shading**

-There are many different causes of mismatch that can occur in an operating solar power plant.
-For example, electrical mismatch due to non-uniform shading, non-uniform dust & snow soiling, non-uniform wire distances, etc.  Despite the myriad sources of mismatch that can occur, there are only two types of mismatch that people generally talk about in a PV performance model.
+The reality is that there are many different causes of mismatch that can occur in an operating solar power plant.
+For example, electrical mismatch due to non-uniform shading, non-uniform dust & snow soiling, non-uniform wire distances, etc.  This misconception arises because **array level mismatch** is often modeled as a percentage in module quality, but **electrical mismatch due to shade** is never modeled in module quality.

 ## Array level mismatch